home-assistant/home-assistant.io/source/getting-started/core-concepts.markdown

 ## Automation

-**[Automations](/docs/automation)** let you go father by telling Home Assistant to automatically do things without you having to hit a button yourself.
+**[Automations](/docs/automation)** let you go further by telling Home Assistant to automatically do things without you having to hit a button yourself.
 For example, you could write an automation that says “turn on the lights when it gets dark if I’m home”.

 An automation has three main parts: